Nicholas Pocock: Birth and early career at sea

 Pocock was born in Bristol in 1740, the son of a seaman.
 He followed his father's profession and was master of a merchant ship by the age of 26.
-During his time at sea, he became a skilled artist by making ink and wash sketches of ships and coastal scenes for his log books.
+During his time at sea, he became a skilled artist by making ink-and-wash sketches of ships and coastal scenes for his logbooks.

 Painting career

 In 1778, Pocock's employer, Richard Champion, became financially insolvent due to the effects of the American Revolutionary War on transatlantic trade.
 As a result, Pocock gave up the sea and devoted himself to painting.
 The first of his works were exhibited by the Royal Academy in 1782.

 Later that year, Pocock was commissioned to produce a series of paintings illustrating George Rodney's victory at the Battle of the Saintes.
 In 1789, he moved to London, where his reputation and contacts continued to grow.
 He was a favourite of Samuel Hood and was appointed Marine Painter to King George.

-Pocock's naval paintings incorporated extensive research, including interviewing eyewitnesses about weather and wind conditions as well as the positions, condition, and appearance of their ships; and drawing detailed plans of the battle and preliminary sketches of individual ships.
+Pocock's naval paintings incorporated extensive research, including interviewing eyewitnesses about weather and wind conditions as well as the positions, condition, and appearance of their ships, and drawing detailed plans of the battle and preliminary sketches of individual ships.
 He was also present himself at the Glorious First of June in 1794, on board the frigate HMS Pegasus.

 In addition to his large-scale oil paintings depicting naval battles, Pocock also produced many watercolours of coastal and ship scenes.